ee538/summer22-project-Wuryannnnn/README.md

 ```

 - What is the runtime of your algorithm?
+It is O(n).
 - (Optional) Can you do it faster than `O(n)`?
+Using std::find function, should be able to reach O(1) run time.

 ## Item 2-1: Find the place's coordinates in the Map (Phase 1)